 - File sharing – e.g. Google Drive

 These are the core remote tools that you need to invest in.
 This will make it easier for your team to work together, even if they are not co-located.
 A task and project management tool like Kanban Zone, for example, will make it easier for everyone to know what each is working on.
-You as the remote team leader will also have an easier way of managing and tracking your team’s work without being a micromanager.

 You can also explore these productivity tools for your teams and equip them to conquer remote working.

-Managers need to add effective remote team leaders on their list of skill sets.
+Managers need to add effective remote team leaders to their list of skill sets.
 You can better ensure your team’s success, happiness, and engagement at work by applying the eight tips to be a better remote team leader.
 The future is remote.
 And now is the perfect time to start shaping the future of your remote team.